huzaifa8104/Cafe-Management-System/README.md

 ## License

-The Cafe Management System is released under the [insert license name] license.
+The Cafe Management System is released under the MIT license.
 Please refer to the LICENSE file for more information on the terms and conditions of use.

 ## Conclusion